 While Program/Erase operation is in progress, it will not decode the RDID instruction, therefore there's no effect on the cycle of program/erase operation which is currently in progress.
 When CS# goes high, the device is at standby stage.

 Figure 16.
 Read Identification (RDID) Sequence (SPI mode only)

 10-4.
-Read Electronic Signature (RES)
+Release from Deep Power-down (RDP), Read Electronic Signature (RES)